bjks10/NHANES_wtofm/README.md

 # NHANES_wtofm

+The following procedures and supporting files are needed to successfully run a survey-weighted overfitted latent class model using 24-hour dietary intake data from the National Health and Nutrition Examination Surveys, pooling four survey cycles: 2011-2012, 2013-2014, 2015-2016, 2017-2018.

 ## STEP 1 - Download FPED data
 FPED data can be downloaded directly from: https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fped-databases/
 You will need all the food pattern equivalents for foods in the WWEIA, NHANES 20XX-YY.
 Example attached pools 2011-2018.